Skip to main content

 Alongside this emergency system, your pituitary directs other crucial operations.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis governs reproductive function and the production of sex hormones like testosterone and estrogen, which are fundamental to vitality, mood, and body composition.

-The Hypothalamic-Pituitary-Somatotropic (HPS) axis regulates growth and repair through the release of (GH), a key molecule for cellular regeneration, lean muscle maintenance, and metabolic health.
+The Hypothalamic-Pituitary-Somatotropic (HPS) axis regulates growth and repair through the release of Growth Hormone (GH), a key molecule for cellular regeneration, lean muscle maintenance, and metabolic health.
 In a state of balance, these systems work in concert, allocating resources for both immediate needs and long-term thriving.

 How Does the Body’s Stress System Become Dysregulated?

-The architecture of the is built for sprints, not for the endless marathon of modern life.
+The architecture of the stress response is built for sprints, not for the endless marathon of modern life.
 When stressors become constant ∞ be they psychological, environmental, or metabolic ∞ the HPA axis remains perpetually activated.
 The urgent, intermittent signal of CRH becomes a constant, droning noise.

 The pituitary gland, which was designed to respond to clear on-and-off commands, is now bathed in a continuous stream of activation signals.
 This unrelenting demand forces the system into a new, altered state of operation.
 The gland’s sensitivity to incoming signals begins to change.